Sultaneous/fsm/README.md

 # End of class State7
 ```

-- That's it!
-We've mapped the entire FSM MUD Diagram into coded states with
+- **That's it!**  We've mapped the entire FSM MUD Diagram into coded states with
 transitions.
-We shoud now have a functional state machine.
+We should now have a functional state machine.
 - run the **mud.py** program to test our logic

 #### Execution